 Although much less numerous there have been studies confirming the relationship between the psychological characteristics of managers and both firm strategy and firm performance.
-These studies have mainly used experimental approaches and support relationships between Jungian type and capital investment appraisal decisions (Nutt, 1986), cognitive complexity and the pace of evaluation (Wally and Baum, 1994), need for achievement and organisational structure (Miller and Droge, 1986) and locus of control and firm performance (Boone and De Brabander, 1996; Boone et al., 1998).

-There have also been a few notable field studies supporting relationships between locus of control and strategy, structure and environment (Miller et al., 1982), manager's neuroses and organisational dysfunctionality (Kets de Vries and Miller, 1984) and locus of control to firm performance (Miller and Toulouse, 1986), and in an archival study - leader personality and organisational performance (Peterson et al., 2003).
-These latter notable studies are important as they directly address the underlying psychology that is posited to influence firm outcomes, but these studies are rare (Carpenter et al., 2004) by comparison with their demographically based counterparts.
+These studies have mainly used experimental approaches and support relationships between Jungian type and capital investment appraisal decisions (Nutt, 1986), cognitive complexity and the pace of evaluation (Wally and Baum, 1994), need for achievement and organizational structure (Miller and Droge, 1986) and locus of control and firm performance (Boone and De Brabander, 1996; Boone, van Olffen and van Witteloostuijn, 1998).
+There have also been a few notable field studies supporting relationships between locus of control and strategy, structure and environment (Miller, Kets de Vries and Toulouse, 1982), manager's neuroses and organizational dysfunctionality (Kets de Vries and Miller, 1984) and locus of control to firm performance (Miller and Toulouse, 1986), and in an archival study - leader personality and organizational performance (Peterson, Martorana, Smith and Owens, 2003).
+These latter notable studies are important as they directly address the underlying psychology that is posited to influence firm outcomes, but these studies are rare (Carpenter, Geletkanycz and Sanders, 2004) by comparison with their demographically based counterparts.

-Exploring the black box of upper-echelons research
+Exploring the black box of upper echelons research

 The addition of demographic variables to strategic leadership research through the upper echelons framework (Hambrick and Mason, 1984) provided access to a broad range of research issues, but, at the same time left significant gaps.
-Stubbart (1989)

-identified managerial cognition as the missing link in strategic leadership research.
+Stubbart (1989) identified managerial cognition as the missing link in strategic leadership research.
 Based on anecdotal evidence that "few researchers in strategic management accept consciously the economists model of think-alike managers", he made a call for more research into "how strategic managers think?"
 (Stubbart, 1989, p.
 326).
 Stubbart's (1989) work leaves two concepts central to the strategic leadership research agenda.
-One, the need to accurately represent the cognitive maps of strategic leaders and two, to account for both goal oriented behaviour and the effects of personal preferences, both of which demand research that pushes beyond a purely instrumental approach.
+One, the need to accurately represent the cognitive maps of strategic leaders and two, to account for both goal oriented behavior and the effects of personal preferences, both of which demand research that pushes beyond a purely instrumental approach.

-When Hambrick and Mason (1984) developed the upper echelons research framework that replaced cognitive bases and values with demographic proxies (see Figure 3 above) they placed the process of selective perception and managerial cognition neatly into what became known as the black-box of organisational demography (Lawrence, 1997) (See Figure 4 below).
-The operationalised model shown in Figure 4 (part b) holds strategic choice as the dependent variable.
+When Hambrick and Mason (1984) developed the upper echelons research framework and in doing so replaced cognitive bases and values with demographic proxies (see Figure 3 above) they placed the process of selective perception and managerial cognition neatly into what became known as the black-box of organizational demography (Lawrence, 1997) (See Figure 4 below).
+The operationalized model shown in Figure 4 (part b) holds strategic choice as the dependent variable.
 However, the process detail of Figure 4 (part a) has been collapsed into a causal arrow in Figure 4 (part b), and cognitive base and values have been replaced with the proxy of observable characteristics in the form of demographic measures.

-This resulted in an instrumental stream of research primarily concerned with prediction and with only a passing concern for explanation.
-At the time Hambrick and Mason (1984) recognised the macro bias in their framework and Hambrick (in "Cannella, 2001) among others (Boal and Hooijberg, 2001; Lawrence, 1997; Markóczy, 1997; Priem et al., 1999) continues to call for further research to explore the black-box.
+This resulted in an instrumental stream of research, primarily concerned with prediction and with only a passing concern for explanation.
+This does not appear to have been the authors (Hambrick and Mason, 1984) intention, as they warned of the macro bias in their framework and Hambrick (in "Cannella, 2001) among others (Boal and Hooijberg, 2001; Lawrence, 1997; Markóczy, 1997; Priem, Lyon and Dess, 1999) continues to call for further research to explore the black-box.

-The upper-echelons research stream that followed Hambrick and Mason's (1984) upper echelons framework, deals extensively with observable managerial characteristics (proxies for psychological characteristics) as the independent variable and both strategic choice and firm performance as dependent variables.
+The upper echelons research stream that followed Hambrick and Mason's (1984) upper echelons framework, deals extensively with observable managerial characteristics (proxies for psychological characteristics) as the independent variable with both strategic choice and firm performance as dependent variables.
 The process through which psychological characteristics influence strategic choice and firm performance is largely unexplored.